j2store/userguide/simple_csv_import__export.md

 4. **Unique SKU**
     1. SKU of the products **MUST** be unique.
 If there is a match, it will result in an error.
     2. The app depends on SKU to find a product.
 So, if an SKU is found when searched, the existing product will be updated with the imported product details.
-Else, a new product will be created with the SKU.
+If a match is not found, a new product will be created with the SKU.

 5. Refer this user guide before exporting excel file to .csv file.